Can Kingsoft Cloud Holdings Limited (KC) Remain Competitive?

-Kingsoft Cloud Holdings Limited (NASDAQ:KC) went up by 17.97% from its latest closing price compared to the recent 1-year high of $24.18.
-The company’s stock price has collected 15.71% of gains in the last five trading sessions.
+Kingsoft Cloud Holdings Limited (NASDAQ:KC) went down by -7.89% from its latest closing price compared to the recent 1-year high of $24.02.
+The company’s stock price has collected 23.05% of gains in the last five trading sessions.

 Is It Worth Investing in Kingsoft Cloud Holdings Limited (NASDAQ :KC) Right Now?